 The events in the pentathlon and their key physical demands are detailed in the following table:

-Speed and strength (power) are of vital importance, and so it seems reasonable to conclude that successful combined eventers must be fast and strong.
-The predominant requirements of the pentathlete are mobility, skill, speed and explosive strength.
+Speed and strength (power) are of vital importance, and so it seems reasonable to conclude that successful combined eventers must be fast and robust The predominant requirements of the pentathlete are mobility, skill, speed and explosive strength.

 The long-term planning of combined events includes the planning of technique and strength conditioning.
 This concept is true for athletes of all ages - whereby technique is dovetailed with conditioning, but to varying degrees depending on ages.